 Drop/Withdrawal forms are available from the Registrar's Office or from the Regional Learning Center offices.
 The drop/withdrawal will be honored on the date the form is received in the La Crosse campus Registrar's Office or the Regional Learning Center office.
 You may also drop online at MyWestern.

 It is important to go through the formal procedure for dropping a class as soon as you decide to drop a class.
-Talk with your instructor, program advisor and/or counselor.
+Talk with your instructor, college advisor and/or counselor.
 If you do not officially drop, you will receive a failing grade and will not receive a refund.

 An official drop before 11% of total class meetings have met will be classified as a registration adjustment and the course will not be recorded on your permanent record.
 Students are not permitted to officially drop during the last 25% of total class meetings.